 - CPST certification card.
 I’ve done hundreds of seat checks and never been carded, but I always encourage parents to ask if their CPST is currently certified!
 Find instructions here for how to print your card.

 We know how hard Child Passenger Safety Technicians work and we are celebrating CPST Month with some giveaways just for CPSTs.
 Enter below to win one of TEN!
-Knuckle Saver threading tools!
-You must be a currently certified U.S. Child Passenger Safety Technician to enter.
-Knuckle Saver did not sponsor this giveaway or compensate CSFTL for this post.
+LATCH manuals!
+You must be a currently certified U.S. or Canadian Child Passenger Safety Technician to enter (we’ll verify this by asking for a copy of your CPST card).
 Please read the Giveaway Terms and Conditions before entering.